 Students who have completed all graduation requirements may graduate early.
 Students need to plan ahead carefully when considering this option.
-This decision should include a detailed plan of completing all required courses (may include summer courses) and students should work closely with their prospective college admissions offices.
-In order to ensure all graduation requirements are met and afford the appropriate planning time, students should contact their assigned counselor a year in advance.
-Those electing to graduate in January of their senior year should speak to their counselor the end of first semester - junior year.
-Students electing to graduate in three years should speak to their counselors no later than the end of second semester - sophomore year.
+This decision should include a detailed plan of completing all required courses (may include summer courses) and students should work closely with their Lake Central School Counselor as well as their prospective college admissions offices.
+In order to ensure all graduation requirements are met and afford the appropriate planning time, students should contact their assigned counselor a minimum of one year in advance.
+Those electing to graduate in January of their senior year should speak to their counselor no later than the end of first semester - junior year.
+Students electing to graduate in three years should speak to their counselors no later than the end of second semester - sophomore year and complete the required 3 Year Graduation form.